SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

     * Needs more customization

-Christopher Hurban Fish Farm 3- 3D Aquarium Simulator for Android
+Christopher Hurban Fish Farm 3- 3D Aquarium Simulator for Android:

 •	The fish are realistic looking (all the fish in the game have moving gills and fishes bellies are allowed to grow).